wovo/disimpy/documentation/introduction.md

 ~~~

 When such a function is used, either to create a circuit
-or in a call to truth_table, the number
+or in a call to truth_table(), the number
 of inputs in the port must be specified.
-This can be done via a keyword parameter to the circuit
+This can be done via a keyword parameter to the circuit()
-or truth_table function, with the same name as the port.
+or truth_table() function calls, with the same name as the port.

 <!-- update quote( input, "", "''my_nor_gate test 1''" ) -->
 ~~~Python